PanicStation.org

 Do not do these things

-• Don’t call numbers or click links shown next to the inquiry unless you verify them independently.
+• Don’t call numbers or click links shown next to the inquiry unless you verify the company independently.

-• Don’t apply for more credit “to see what happens.”
+• Don’t apply for more credit to test whether your file is still usable.

-• Don’t pay anyone who promises to “instantly remove” inquiries.
+• Don’t pay anyone who promises instant inquiry removal.

-• Don’t assume disputing with one bureau covers the others.
+• Don’t assume freezing or disputing with one bureau covers the other bureaus.

 • Don’t confuse a free credit freeze with a paid credit lock product.